Telstra Logo

 After the redesign, the square disappeared, but the “T” remained.
 At the same time, all the letters turned blue, as on the 1995-1999 logo.

-The Australian telecom operator hired employees from Interbrand to do a small rebranding.
-Its goal was to unite all communications under one common symbol.
-Without thinking twice, the designers removed the main part of the inscription and left only the letter “T” – in the form in which it existed since 1993.
-Also, they repainted the oval in blue and offered six color versions of visual identification.
-This required 60 specialists, several months of working time, and 6 million dollars.
+The Australian telecom operator hired Interbrand employees to handle a small rebranding.
+Its goal was to unify all communications under a single symbol.
+Without thinking twice, the designers removed the main part of the inscription, leaving only the letter “T” in its original form, as it had existed since 1993.
+Also, they repainted the oval in blue and offered six-color versions of visual identification.
+This required 60 specialists, several months of work, and $ 6 million.

 Font and Colors